patrickHow/helldiver-randomizer/README.md

 Grenade: incendiary
 ```

+The `-r` flag can be used to specify custom loadout sets.
+For example:
+- Roll only stratagems with `-r=oweu`
+- Roll only a loadout with `-r=psg`
+- Roll strategems with a duplicate slot (such as two eagles) with `-oeew` (this will automatically prevent duplicates)

 ## Listing Options for a Slot
 The `-i` flag can be used to list all the options for one or more slots.
 For example `-i=oe` will print all the options for the orbital and eagle slots.